Unified Inbox

 The global-send composer in two stances: context-free from the inbox, context-bound from inside a job.

-The inbox was designed mobile-ready.
+Mobile-ready.
 Ops teams triage on phones between site visits; the IA scales down without losing the macro / micro distinction.

 REEL Final walkthrough